hawkspar/spy/README.md

 spy.applyBCs(dofs[0],bcs)
 ```

 `nozzle\src\baseflow` implements an additional trick - it is possible to change a boundary condition on the fly during a computation by providing `profile` as a class with a `__call__` method and changing the attributes of the `profile` object.
 This is useful to avoid recomputing boundary conditions from scratch during a computation where a single parameter is varying.
+This trick is what prevents more encapsulation into `SPY.applyBCs`.

 If nothing is specified for a component on a boundary, it will default to stress-free $Pn=(grad U+grad U^T)n/Re$ one.